enqack/rocketboots/README.md

 rocketboots
 ===========

-A Bootstrap and Font Awesome integration script.
+A Bootstrap, Font Awesome, and jQuery build and integration script.